drgarcia1986/simple-settings/docs/index.md

 Additional attributes for consul backend: `datacenter`, `token`, `scheme`

 > To install with consul dependencies use: `pip install simple-settings[consul]`

-> `pattern` is optional for all _dynamic settings_ backend, if you set some pattern the dynamic settings reader only get settings that match with this pattern

 #### DATABASE
 You can read your settings dynamically form a database if you activate the `DYNAMIC_SETTINGS` special setting